A Idioms

 at length

-- to be having a quarrel with someone, to oppose someone
+- to be having a quarrel or disagreement with someone, to oppose someone

-We have been at loggerheads with the company over their plans to build a new office complex.
+We are at loggerheads with the company over their plans to build a new factory.

 at loose ends